Program & Services

 Food of the Month Program

-This is a new initiative to engage and educate our clientele on the benefits of healthy eating.
+This program is to engage and educate our clientele on the benefits of healthy eating.

 Our mandate is to provide the most nutritious, wholesome fresh foods for the individuals and families in need of our assistance in our community.
 We believe a Food Bank need not compromise dignity or health; our clients deserve the most nutritious food we can provide.